Shedding the Old: Why This Season Is Asking for Something Different

 Making Space for What Wants to Grow

-One of the first things I work with inside the True Woman Rising Pathway is this idea of clearing before creating.
+One of the first things I work on with my clients inside the True Woman Rising Pathway is this idea of clearing before creating.
 Not as a mindset exercise, but as a grounded, embodied process.

 When you understand what drains you, constrains you, or keeps your energy knotted, it becomes much easier to move forward with clarity and confidence.
 Growth stops feeling like self-betrayal and begins to feel like self-respect when old patterns are released.